Statcounter

 Full Circle

-Everyone had noticed that over the past few months Chris’ usual talkative and outgoing demeanor had somehow slowly ebbed.
+Everyone had noticed that, over the past few months, Chris’ usual talkative and outgoing demeanor had somehow, slowly ebbed.
 He’d been hanging out more than usual.
-He did so in order to avoid staring at the four walls in his tiny room up the block.
+He did so in order to avoid staring at the four walls in his tiny cottage room up the block.
 He’d stumbled into a den of self pity of late; on some days he hid it better than others.

 “WHAT?”
 Chris snapped.